Configure VXLAN Cross Connect

 switch#

-• The below example shows the output of vPC pairs as local interface and remote interface.
+• vPC pairs as local and remote interfaces:

 switch# sh ngoam xconnect session 550